Biswayan375/single-threaded-asynchronous-socket-server-client-in-C/README.md

 # single-threaded-asynchronous-socket-server-client-in-C
 It is a small project which has a socket server and a socket client implemented in C. More than one clients can be connected to the server and communicate with themselves (in the console, no GUI).
-Both the client and server is single threaded and uses asynchronous I/O to simultaneously read from or write into other sockets.
+Both, client and server are single threaded and uses asynchronous I/O to simultaneously read from or write into other sockets.

 - ## How to spin up the SERVER
 > **```server.c```** is the main server application.
 It usees only one thread and asynchronous I/O to read from and write into sockets simultaneously.
-The Makefile associated with the project has a target names server to compile and run the whole thing.
+The Makefile associated with the project has a target name server to compile and run the whole thing.
 Or I am providing the instructions if you want to DIY.
 > Run the following commands **TO COMPILE** it into **ONE EXECUTABLE (FOR LINUX ONLY)** from the **ROOT DIRECTORY** of the project -
 > ```gcc -c -Wall ./lib/server_utils.c```
 > ```gcc -c -Wall ./lib/logger.c```